English

 2 semesters, 1 credit

 Prerequisite: Department approval of a writing portfolio.
-The portfolio will include samples of the student’s work from English III.
-Admission is at the discretion of the English Department Chair and reading committee.
-(Grade 12)
+The portfolio will include samples of the student’s English III work.
+Admission is at the discretion of the English Department Chair and the reading committee.

-Prerequisite: Department approval of a writing portfolio with samples of the student’s work from English II.
-Admission is at the discretion of the English Department Chair and reading committee.
-(Grade 11)
+Prerequisite: Department approval of a writing portfolio.
+The portfolio will include samples of the student’s English III work.
+Admission is at the discretion of the English Department Chair and the reading committee.

 • English I